Simba · the Etlworks AI agent

 • Reading schemas and inferring field mappings automatically

-• Diagnosing flow errors and suggesting fixes
+• Diagnosing flow errors from run logs and suggesting fixes

 Simba isn’t trying to